mdmuaj13/jobtrackr/EMAIL_INTEGRATION.md

 1. Log in to your Resend dashboard
 2. Navigate to **API Keys** section
 3. Click **Create API Key**
-4. Give it a name (e.g., "JobTrackr Development")
+4. Give it a name (e.g., "JobApplicate Development")
 5. Select appropriate permissions (Send emails)
 6. Copy the API key (starts with `re_`)